Living on your own can be difficult at times, and it can feel impossible to know how to stop feeling lonely in your own company.

 "Get to know each other – ask each other questions to find out more about each other – where did you go to school, do you have any pets, what music do you like.
 Find a convenient time to catch up – so that all parties are not distracted and have time to chat."

-Find out if there are participants in your area by calling 0203 475 3444 or visit www.casseroleclub.com
+Find out if there are participants in your area by calling 0203 475 3444 or visit casseroleclub.com

-You can also cook while listening to music to give you an extra feel good boost!
-Whether you love Motown or can't get enough of these iconic dance songs, music can often lift your mood like nothing else!
+You can also cook while listening to music to give you an extra feel-good boost!
+Whether you love the best of Motown or if you're a fan of The Beatles, music can often lift your mood like nothing else.

 Age UK offers a Befriending service that can pair you up with a local volunteer for regular home visits, where you can enjoy a cup of tea and a natter.
 Alternatively, there’s also a Call in Time phone befriending service, where a volunteer will call you on a regular basis for a chat.